minorsmart/FEB2017/Witek/Pipelines/README.md

 Witek ten Hove
 2/10/2017

 This is an example on reading data in from an online CSV file.
+The data source comes from [Kaggle](https://www.kaggle.com/).
 The data is prepared and visualised using Google visualization widgets.

 First the online data file is read in.